Naegleria: Genetics

-Practical importance
+Relationship with humans

-One species of Naegleria is known to be a potential pathogen to humans – Naegleria fowleri.
-It is typically free living, but is a thermophilic parasite if it encounters the right host.
+One species of Naegleria is known to be a deadly pathogen to humans – Naegleria fowleri.
+It is typically a free living thermophile, but is a deadly parasite if it encounters the right host.
 Besides being found in freshwater, it can also be found in warm water of industrial plants, as well as poorly chlorinated swimming pools.
-It enters through the nose of the host (who is typically found to be in contact through warm water such as thermal nuclear plant cooling water), and attaches to the olfactory epithelium where it goes to the brain by locomotion (pseudopodia).
-There it destroys neurons and causes primary amoebic meningoencephalitis (PAM), a very rare, yet fatal disease.
+It enters through the nose of the host (who is typically found to be in contact through warm water such as thermal nuclear plant cooling water), and attaches to the olfactory epithelium where it goes to the brain by chemotaxis.
+There the pathogen provokes a severe inflammatory response and causes primary amoebic meningoencephalitis (PAM), a very rare, yet 97% fatal disease.
 PAM shows symptoms very similar to bacterial meningitis.
-N. fowleri is one of four known free living amoebae found in association with human disease.
-The end result is almost always death, even in healthy people.
-N. fowleri possess secreted proteases, phospholipases, and pore-forming peptides which are characteristics of a pathogenic process.
+N. fowleri is one of four known free living amoebae found to cause human disease.

+N. fowleri possess secreted proteases, phospholipases, and pore-forming peptides which are likely virulence factors.

 Two other species, Naegleria austerealiensis and Naegleria italica have been shown to produce disease in experimental animals.
-They have been observed to cause central nervous system (CNS) infections in animals such as mice, rats, squirrels, guinea pigs, sheep, as well as the gills of fish.
+Naegleria have been observed to cause central nervous system (CNS) infections in animals such as mice, rats, squirrels, guinea pigs, sheep, as well as infections in the gills of fish.

-Another practical importance of the genus is that it is extensively studied for its transformation from the amoeboid phase into the flagellated stage, which can be difficult to induce in other genera.
+The species Naegleria gruberi is extensively studied for its transformation from the amoeboid phase into the flagellated stage, which can be difficult to induce in other genera.
 The transformation from flagellate to amoeboid stage can be induced by changes in ionic concentration, such as placing the organism in distilled water making it a great model organism for doing so.